yuuiko/AquaTouch/changelong.md

 - Keyboard shortcuts for kahoot.it web widget because I kept loosing :( hopefully my new weapons will allow me to beat my class :⎤

+- Notes
+Added continuity camera button to notes as an extension set.
+Useful for lectures - use your iPhone as a camera for your Mac to take pictures that instantly show up in notes.

 ----
 **Quality Improvements**